UniversalDependencies/docs/_fr-dep/conj-appos.md

 ---
 layout: relation
 title: 'conj:appos'
-shortdef: 'conjunct apposition'
+shortdef: 'apposed conjunct'
 udver: '2'
 ---

 In FrenchSpoken the `conj:appos` relation is used instead of `appos` for appositions which respect the prosody of lists.
 The elements in a `conj:appos` are not bound to a particular sequence, they can be rearranged in a different order.
+The elements of a `conj:appos` are in the same paradigm (i.e they fulfill the same role in relation to their governor).
 This choice of relation is meant to emphasize the similarity between some appositions and ordinary coordination.

 Here is an example :